 In a given rock sample the amounts of lead 206, and Uranium 238 can be measured.
 By using these values with the estimated time it takes for this decay to happen a starting date can be calculated.
 This sounds solid enough, but there are problems—called assumptions.

 Let compare these problems to our ideal clock:

 Can we assume that all the lead found is the result of decay from Uranium?
-A by-product of this decay process is the gas Helium.
+No. A by-product of this decay process is the gas Helium.
 Measurements indicate there is not enough Helium in our atmosphere to account for all the lead present.
 Robert Gentry measured halos of Uranium that has migrated in wood prior to fossilizing.
 He found that this wood, from the area of the Colorado Plateau, took less than 50 years to turn to stone.
 In this type of sample any lead present would be the result of Uranium decay and when dated these samples were only several thousand years old not hundreds of millions.

 Can we assume that the rate that these Isotopes change is always constant?
 In 1972 some 14 Isotopes had their rates changed in laboratory experiments.
-We do not know what causes the particles to be thrown off.
+We do not know what causes the particles to be ejected.
 One theory suggests that we are immersed in a sea of subatomic meson particles and that these may cause the decay process.
 Is the density of this sea consistent?
 Measurements of Radiogenic halos have shown changes in the decay rates over time.